Trump's national security adviser Mike Waltz and his deputy to leave posts in White House, sources say

 Wong served in the first Trump administration as deputy special representative for North Korea and also as deputy assistant secretary for East Asian and Pacific Affairs at the State Department.
 In announcing his appointment, Mr. Trump said Wong helped negotiate his summit with North Korean leader Kim Jong Un.

 It is unlikely that U.S. envoy to the Middle East Steve Witkoff will be tapped for the national security adviser job, two sources said.
-Speculation among Mr. Trump's allies on Thursday was that White House deputy chief of staff Stephen Miller might be considered, or possibly British-Hungarian-American media host Seb Gorka, because they are so firmly behind Mr. Trump's mission.
+Speculation among Mr. Trump's allies on Thursday was that White House deputy chief of staff Stephen Miller might be considered, or possibly deputy assistant to the president and senior director for counterterrorism Seb Gorka, because they are so firmly behind Mr. Trump's mission.
 Ric Grenell, special presidential envoy for special missions, said publicly that he didn't want the post.

 The departures of Waltz and Wong come after at least six NSC staffers were fired in early April.
 Those previous firings came shortly after right-wing personality Laura Loomer visited the Oval Office and presented Mr. Trump with opposition research on NSC staffers whom she views as neoconservatives or not sufficiently loyal to the president, one source said.